 “Charm is deceitful, beauty vain,

 An Acrostic of Praise

-That's an acrostic.
+That’s an acrostic.
 Why do people write acrostics?
 Because there is something in us that loves to praise what we enjoy.
 We like to pile up the praiseworthy attributes of people we love.
-Well, that is what was happening in Proverbs 31.
-Verses 10–31 are an acrostic.
+Well, that is what was happening in Proverbs 31:10–31 are an acrostic.
 Every verse begins with a different letter of the Hebrew alphabet.

 And so on through all 22 letters of the Hebrew alphabet.
 This is helpful to know because it tips us off that the author is not building an argument like Paul does in Romans.
-Instead he is stringing pearls.
-He has set himself the task, as he says in verse 30, to praise the woman who fears the Lord.
+Instead, he is stringing pearls.
+He has set himself the task, as he says in Proverbs 31:30, to praise the woman who fears the Lord.
 To do this he tries to think of 22 praiseworthy things to say about her.

 What Does It Mean to Fear the Lord?

-"Charm is deceitful, beauty is vain, but a woman who fears the Lord is to be praised."
-What does it mean in daily experience to "fear the Lord"?
-Let's go back to the beginning of Israel's national life.
-In Exodus 20 after the giving of the ten commandments, it says in verse 18:
+“Charm is deceitful, beauty is vain, but a woman who fears the Lord is to be praised.”
+What does it mean in daily experience to “fear the Lord”?
+Let’s go back to the beginning of Israel’s national life.
+In Exodus 20:18, after the giving of the ten commandments, it says: